cristinaimprota/Investigating-Training-Data-s-Role/README.md

 * Use the ``run_finetuning_and_eval.sh`` script to fine-tune DeepSeek-Coder-1.3B, specifying the ``TRAIN_PATH``, ``EVAL_PATH``, ``OUTPUT_PATH`` and the appropriate hyper-parameters.
 * Use the ``finetune_and_eval_deepseek.py`` script to generate and automatically evaluate the predictions with EM and CrystalBLEU scores.

+The folder also contains the graphs of the evaluation loss curve for both DeepSeek-Coder full (DSCf) and DeepSeek-Coder cleaned (DSCc) models.
 All the trained models checkpoints (for each model we stored the final/best chekpoint only) are available on Zenodo at the following link: [models chekpoints](https://zenodo.org/records/12773308).
-The folder also contains the graphs of the evaluation loss curve for both DeepSeek-Coder full (DSCf) and DeepSeek-Coder cleaned (DSCc) models.
+The *zip* file contains: (i) the checkpoint for *DSC_full*, i.e., the model trained on the full training set; and (ii) the checkpoint for *DSC_cleaned*, i.e., the model trained on the cleaned version of the training set.

+All models predictions are available on Zenodo at the following link: [models predictions](https://zenodo.org/records/12773308).
+The *zip* file contains: the functions predicted by the three models (i.e., PTO, DSCf and DSCc) when tested (i) on our test set (*our_testset_predictions*); and (ii) on the [HumanEval benchmark](https://github.com/openai/human-eval) (*humaneval_predictions*).

 ## 3. Detection of quality issues